Kate Middleton Wears Alexander McQueen At BAFTA

 Kate’s gown was instantly appraised by Vanity Fair and other fashion magazines as glamorous and one of “Kate’s Best Looks.”
 The floor-length gown is both elegant and modern, formal, but not prohibitively so.
 It is a look that could easily be replicated at a less formal function, something that cannot be said for many red-carpet gowns.

-The black gown is dotted with a pattern of white flowers with green foliage, and features differing textures due to horizontal ribbons spaced across the body.
+The black gown is dotted with a pattern of white flowers with green foliage and features differing textures due to horizontal ribbons spaced across the body.
 The pattern is slightly different at the top, where the gown is fitted, whereas the bottom of the gown is loose and free-flowing and the flowers here appear more like bouquets.

 The dress is a jacquard fabric, meaning it was made on a loom and has a certain textured look from being woven.
 The jacquard allows the designer to make relatively complex patterns on the fabric, as seen in Kate’s dress by it having two similar, but different, floral patterns.